-A generator with inverter technology is the safest source of power for expensive electronics like a computer or television.
+A generator with inverter technology is the safest source of power for expensive electronics like computers and televisions.
 Computers and other power-sensitive equipment need a stable source of AC power without surges.
 Inverters create this clean power by first generating conventional AC power, then converting it to DC power before inverting it back to a stable flow of AC electricity.
-They are smaller and lighter than generators like the Generac GP5500, but reviews say their performance is surprisingly good.
+They are smaller and lighter than standard generators, but reviews say their performance is surprisingly good.
 According to CampingLife.com, these compact generators "are incredibly smooth, quiet and fuel-efficient -- and have some amazing capabilities."

-The Yamaha EF2000iS (Est. $1,100) stands out in several comparison tests as one of the best inverter generators because it's user-friendly, starts easily and is loaded with features.
+On the other hand, the Yamaha has a few nice features the Honda doesn't, including a fuel gauge.
 "Yamaha was the only generator in our test with a fuel petcock, which meant we could turn off fuel flow to the carburetor," say editors of CampingLife.com.
 "Other Yamaha features we appreciated included a gear-driven camshaft, as opposed to the rubber belt of the Honda [EU2000i], and a 500-hour emission compliance lifetime, which is twice that of the Honda's."
-This light-duty generator is lightweight and compact, making it easy to move and store.